MyLovelyAxe/ros_multidevices_rtmslam/README.md

 export ROS_IP=<IP.address.of.raspberry_pi>
 ```

-Then source `.bashrc` to make sure Raspberry Pi 5 is able to find PC by ROS humble:
+Then source `.bashrc` to make sure the PC is able to find Raspberry Pi 5 by ROS humble:

 ```bash
 source .bashrc